 They say always expect the unexpected.
 Sure, I agree 100%.
 I learned the ropes and learned the hard way.

 Things started to get a bit out of ordinary when we got there.
 A woman roughly in her late 30’s, was on her bike, circling the park as if she was looking for something.
 Believe it or not, she was the only person I talked to the whole weekend.

 I saw her coming towards us in a rather mad, ruthless manner.
-She didn’t stay on the right (left) side of the shared path was kind of annoying.
+It was kind of annoying that she didn’t stay on the right (left) side of the shared path.
 What the hell was she thinking?

 She stopped in front of us.
 Her shortness of breath was quite noticeable even from a distance.
 But more so was she looked like she was about to cry.
 Have you seen my boy?
 She asked.
 He was out for a jog, was supposed to be home half an hour ago.
 Tears quickly fell down on her face.

 I felt her worries, a mother’s anguish at what might happen to her son.
 I wanted to offer my sympathy but decided to say nothing and just listen.
 A little 5 minutes later, her mobile phone started to ring.
 It changed everything for her.